 Everything you need to know about Coricancha

-- About the temple of Coricancha
+- Location of Coricancha

-- History of Coricancha
+- Architecture of Coricancha

-- Coricancha architecture
+- Nowadays Coricancha

 - The Coricancha tour

-In the same way, it was the Inca leader Huayna Capac who really gave importance to the site.
-The Inca ordered the nobility and elite of the Empire to travel to the temple.
+In the same way, passed the time, it was the Inca leader Huayna Capac who really gave importance to the site.
+The Inca ordered the nobility and elite of the Empire to travel to the temple to pay tribute to the Inti God or Punchao (a gold sculpture of a child seated, who represented the noon sun).
+Even, some historians affirm that the foreign pilgrims had to take off their flip-flops, sandals and enter the enclosure barefoot because Coricancha was considered Holy Land.
 This led to a concentration of powerful people in the capital.
 That eventually strengthened the Empire and allowed it to favor the state in its different projects.

 The Incas built the Coricancha using the techniques and architectural styles common to them, and that can be seen repeated in other archaeological sites.
 Some of its most prominent styles include the trapezoidal shape of its structures, the vertical inclination of the walls, irregular shapes, and rounded edges, among others.
 All the stones used are of autochthonous origin and include diorite, andesite, and calcareous rocks.
 The entire Coricancha is a clear example of the excellent stonework that the Incas previously dominated.
 The ingenuity and masonry skill with which the temple was built is wonderful.
 It is designed with typical Inca symmetry in mind.
 One of the most impressive characteristics of the Coricancha and the Inca buildings themselves is their ability to withstand natural disasters such as earthquakes.